justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

     public static final String KEY = "Example";
 ```

-> It is important to provide a distinct key for our product content renderer so that Liferay Commerce can distinguish the new renderer from others in the [product content renderer registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/render/CPContentRendererRegistryImpl.java).
+> It is important to provide a distinct key for the product content renderer so that Liferay Commerce can distinguish the new renderer from others in the [product content renderer registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/render/CPContentRendererRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated renderer.
 >
-> The `order` property determines the ordering of renderers in the UI, from lowest to highest value.
+> The `commerce.product.content.renderer.order` property determines the ordering of renderers in the UI, from lowest to highest value.
 For example, the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) has this property set to the minimum integer value, so other renderers for Simple type products will appear after it in the list.
 >
-> The `type` property determines what type of product this renderer can be used for.
+> The `commerce.product.content.renderer.type` property determines what type of product this renderer can be used for.
 In our example, we use a Simple type, so the renderer will appear under the Simple category in the UI.

-### Implement the `CPContentRenderer` Interface
+### Review the `CPContentRenderer` Interface

-The following three methods are required:
+Implement the following methods:

 ```java
 public String getKey();
 ```

+> This method provides a unique identifier for the product content renderer in the product content renderer registry.
+The key can be used to fetch the renderer from the registry.
+Reusing a key that is already in use will override the existing associated renderer.

 ```java
 public String getLabel(Locale locale);
 ```

+> This returns a text label that describes the product content renderer.
+See the implementation in [Q4F7CPContentRenderer.java](./liferay-q4f7.zip/q4f7-impl/src/main/java/com/acme/q4f7/internal/commerce/product/content/renderer/Q4F7CPContentRenderer.java) for a reference in retrieving the label with a language key.

 ```java
 public void render(